Bushnell Powerview 2 20×50 Binoculars Review

 Focusing is fast but a bit more difficult

 20 magnification often makes focusing more difficult than with less zoom.
-The focus is a bit longer to reach, and it takes some getting used to.
+The focus is a bit longer to reach, and it takes some time to get used to.
 This development is done with a classic wheel positioned in the center on the top of the binoculars.
 Its large size and notched surface make it easily accessible with the tip of the index finger.

 The eyecups are expandable when they rotate.
 They thus adapt to wearing glasses.
 The eye relief could have been a little bigger, but it should normally be sufficient for the majority of people.